That-Dev-Girl-Sites/jhalabi.com/README.md

 This GitHub repository houses my personal website, featuring my web development work, book, and other miscellaneous writing.

-This site is built in Jekyll.
+This site is built in Eleventy.

+## Local development

+`npm start`

+That's it!

 ## Visual Identity